bakkegaard/benchmark/README.md

 # Benchmark
 A simple benchmark for comparing languages "raw" speed.
-A simple isPrime function is implemented in each language and the program runs a for loop from 2 to the first argument of the program (n) and checks for every loop weather the i-th iteration is a prime.
+A simple isPrime function is implemented in each language and the program runs a for loop from 2 to the first argument of the program (N) and checks for every loop weather the i-th iteration is a prime.
 It then outputs the total number of primes from 2 to N.